Argam: History

 Historically, the parish, and village or Argam, led to the surname Ergome, such as John of Ergome, who was a renowned scholar and Augustinian friar who studied at Bologna.
 Ergome came from a distinguished East Riding family.
 The parish and village have been recorded as being Ergone, Ergum, Erghum, Herghum, Ereghom, and Arholme.
 The name derives from Old Norse meaning At the shielings.
 Argam covered approximately 500 acre, being some 5.5 mi north-west of Bridlington, near to the old road from Bridlington to Malton.
 The village was de-populated by end of the Middle Ages, possibly for sheep-farming, which was the main use of the area listed in the Domesday Book.
 Argam village does not appear in taxation records after the 15th century.
 Between 1801 and 1901, the population, which was scattered across the remaining homesteads in the parish, remained static numbering between 20 and 40 people.
 The census of 1901 details 40 people living in the parish (which had also grown to an area of 559 acre).
 The 40 people living in the parish were distributed across only six households or dwellings.
-In 1935, the parish was dissolved, and the area subsumed into the parish of Grindale, which still exists as an area in the East Riding of Yorkshire.
+On 1 April 1935, the parish was dissolved, and the area subsumed into the parish of Grindale, which still exists as an area in the East Riding of Yorkshire.
 The last population census of the parish was conducted in 1931, and recorded 34 people.